Disclosure

 There are dozens of VPNs on the market, but not all of them are good for torrenting.
 We found the best ten P2P VPNs and tested them in this guide, so feel free to check it out.
 But if you’re in a hurry, we recommend using NordVPN for torrenting in Germany.

-Here are other things that make this service a great VPN for torrenting in Germany:
+Here are other reasons why it’s great for torrenting in Germany:

-• Its apps are very user-friendly and work on all platforms.
+• Its apps are easy to use on all platforms.

-• Split-tunneling is available, which lets you choose which apps use or don’t use the VPN connection.
-By only routing torrent apps through the VPN, you increase your speeds.
+• Split-tunneling lets you choose which apps use the VPN.
+This boosts torrent speeds.

-• NordVPN backs all plans with a 30-day money-back guarantee.
+• All plans come with a 30-day money-back guarantee.

-• There’s an ad blocker called CyberSec that blocks most ads and malicious sites.
+• There’s an ad blocker called CyberSec that blocks ads and malicious sites.

 Downloading Torrents in Germany with a VPN (Useful Tips)

-Using a VPN for torrenting in Germany is a great way to stay safe.
-Still, things can go wrong if you’re not careful.
-Here’s what you should do to get the best torrenting experience:
+Using a VPN for torrenting in Germany keeps you safe.
+But, you need to be careful.
+Here’s how to get the best torrenting experience:

 Use P2P-Friendly Servers

-Not all VPNs allow torrenting on all their servers.
-Many of them have dedicated P2P servers that you need to use.
-It’s usually easy to find them.
-They’re either in a separate server category or you can find them by using keywords like “P2P’ or “torrenting” in the search field.
+Not all VPNs allow torrenting on all servers.
+Many have dedicated P2P servers.
+You can find them easily by searching for keywords like “P2P” or “torrenting”.

 Enable the Kill Switch

-The kill switch is an essential feature that disconnects you from the Internet if your VPN connection drops.
-That way, your data isn’t accidentally exposed until the VPN reconnects.
-Without a kill switch, your IP might become visible in the peer list.
-Even if it’s only for a few seconds, it’s enough to put you at risk.
+The kill switch is key.
+It disconnects you from the Internet if your VPN drops.
+This keeps your data safe until the VPN reconnects.
+Without it, your IP might be exposed, even briefly.

-Most VPNs enable the kill switch by default, but it doesn’t hurt to check before torrenting.
+Most VPNs turn on the kill switch by default.
+But, it’s good to check before you start torrenting.

 But what if you don’t want to lose all Internet access?